 Learning about bike shares from the City of New Rochelle

 The current 2018-2019 NCLI community project is to propose a bike share to the City of Poughkeepsie.
 After an in-depth brainstorming session, the students decided to create a community project to combat air quality/air pollution issues in the area by proposing a bike share to the City.
 A bike share is a system in which stations of bicycles are posted around an area, for example a city, and the bikes at the bike station are available for individuals to use.
-An outline of their project can be found here.
+The final bike share proposal can be found here.

 Educating volunteers at the Earth Day Clean Up 2018